ngromeconf/website-ssr/README.md

 # Ngrome Website with SSR (Angular Universal + Firebase)

+This is not the official NGROME website repository.
+This project was created for only experimental purpose.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.1.7.

 ## Development server